Broccoliux/repo-roaster/journal.md

 i am going to use the eleven labs api, but i dont know how i am gonna get that mocking voice almost done

-ohhh bro its not working
+ohhh bro its not working, idk why but its not i will try chaning the voice id, or maybe rey something new,